 “You should see a doctor anytime a headache is interfering with your ability to perform daily activities,” says Dr. Even.

 The quickest way to access care is by visiting an urgent care clinic.
-An urgent care doctor can let you know if your headache might be a sign of something more serious, and an urgent care clinic can provide help to bring relief.
+An urgent care doctor can help you find relief and let you know if your symptoms indicate the headache is a sign of something more serious.

-- Tension headache (most common type).
+- Tension headache (most common).
 Pain or pressure behind the eyes or in the neck

 - Medication overuse headache.
 Head pain from taking headache medications too often